panoptesDev/panoptis-program-library/docs/src/token.md

 ### Associated Token Account
-Before the user can receive tokens, their associated token account must be created on-chain, requiring a small amount of SAFE to mark the account as rent-exempt.
+Before the user can receive tokens, their associated token account must be created on-chain, requiring a small amount of PANO to mark the account as rent-exempt.

 There's no restriction on who can create a user's associated token account.
 It could either be created by the wallet on behalf of the user or funded by a 3rd